pupil-labs/pupil-icon-font/README.md

 # pupil-icon-font
 Icon font for Pupil software

-Using fontello toolchains to locally optimize and convert individual SVGs to TTF font
+Using [fontello](https://github.com/fontello/) toolchains to locally optimize and convert individual SVGs to TTF font

--
-- Uses `svg-font-create` and

 ## Installation